Democracy 2.0: What it Might Look Like

 Have you ever noticed that all governments are essentially organized the same?
 Modern governments, whether democratic, dictatorship or communist are based on the Roman control grid.
 There is a reason the Roman government existed for 700 years.
 Or, has existed for 2,770 years depending on if we include the Roman Catholic Church.

-The Roman grid controls a geographic area and its population in a hierarchy: nation, state or province, county or district, municipality.
-All governments breakdown control this way.
-Corporations essentially do the same thing.
+The Roman grid controls a geography: nation, state or province, county or district, municipality.
+All governments manage control this way.
+Corporations do the same thing.

 Democracy 2.0: Digital